types of animals

 7. Arthropods

-Invertebrates with jointed legs and a hard exoskeleton are known as arthropods.
-They consist of millipedes, spiders, insects, and crustaceans.
-With more than a million species identified, arthropods are the most varied group of creatures on Earth.
+Arthropods are invertebrates with jointed legs and a hard exoskeleton, including millipedes, spiders, insects, and crustaceans.
+With over a million species, they are the most diverse animal group on Earth.

 8. Echinoderms